stewdio/handy.js/README.md

 its [source
 code](https://github.com/mrdoob/three.js/blob/master/examples/webxr_vr_handinput_profiles.html)
 for details.)
-But Three doesn’t include an easy way to define and listen for hand shapes.
+But Three doesn’t include an easy way to define and listen for hand poses.
 Here’s how easy it is to “Handify” an existing Three.js hand input example:

 ```javascript